Gérard of Brogne: Life

 Gérard was born at Staves (Namur).
 His father was Stance, a member of the family of dukes of Lower Austrasia.
 His mother was Plectrude, sister of Bishop Stephen of Liège.
 Originally a soldier, he rebuilt a family chapel into a large church staffed by canons.

 About 917, while in Paris on business, he happened to stay at the Abbey of St-Denis.
 He was so impressed with the life of the monks that he decided to join them.
 Having arranged his affairs, he became a monk, yet still kept an interest in the church at Brogne.
 The abbot of Saint-Denis gave him a relic of St Eugenius Brogne for the community there.
 A charter of 923 granted land in Hesbaye to the church at Brogne.
 Around 928, Gérard was ordained a priest.
 He returned to Brogne, where he eventually replaced the lax clerics there with monks.
 He then retired to a cell near the monastery for a stricter way of life.

 The Archbishop of Cambrai asked him to reform the community of Saint-Ghislain in Hainault where he again replaced the canons with monks.
 He eventually became head of eighteen other abbeys in the region of present-day Belgium, where he enforced strict monastic discipline.
 When he reformed the Abbey of Saint Bertin in 944, dissident monks fled to King Edmund I of England.
 Towards the end of his life, he placed vicars or abbots in his stead, in the various abbeys with which he was charged.
 He traveled to Rome to obtain a papal bull to confirm the privileges of Brogne Abbey.
-On his return he paid a final visit to all the communities which he had reorganized, and then retired Brogne where he died in October 959.
+On his return he paid a final visit to all the communities which he had reorganized, and then retired to Brogne where he died in October 959.
 Brogne was later renamed Saint-Gerard Abbey.